AppleCoder20-source/SBA320H--React-Star-Wars-App/README.md

 # SBA 320H React Star Wars App

-A Star Wars Theme Web App in which a lot of cards are displayed, The entire webpage color is encapsulated with the star wars theme
+A Star Wars Theme Web App in which a lot of cards are displayed, The entire webpage  is encapsulated with the star wars theme

 ## Technologies Used
 - **Used React JS for front end, as well as Star Wars API